Edwin de Graaf: Drunk driving

 In March 2015, De Graaf was arrested after he was driving under the influence of alcohol, causing an accident on the highway half past three in the night.
 De Graaf drove into his predecessor on the highway near Zoetermeer with his Opel.
 The victim's car would be a total loss.
 De Graaf decided not to stop, but shortly afterwards he was put aside by the police.
 An investigation by Feyenoord later showed that De Graaf had 'slightly exceeded the maximum permitted alcohol level at the time of the incident.
 For that reason, he only received a 'strong warning' from the club and was not fired.
 He continued in his position as head coach of the club's U16s.
 However, shortly before the start of the 2017–18 season, De Graaf decided to leave the club to seek for a new challenge.

 ADO Den Haag

 A few hours after leaving Feyenoord, it was confirmed that de Graaf had been appointed assistant manager to Alfons Groenendijk at ADO Den Haag.
-In December 2019, an heated conflict took place between ADO-player, Donny Gorter, and de Graaf.
+In December 2019, a heated conflict took place between ADO-player, Donny Gorter, and de Graaf.
 A brawl allegedly started, after which technical manager Jeffrey van As decided to send De Graaf home.
 On 9 January 2020, the club confirmed that de Graaf's contract had been terminated.

+NAC

+De Graaf was named manager of NAC in summer 2021.
+In December 2021, it was reported De Graaf had undergone surgery on a brain tumor.
+He was dismissed by NAC in May 2022.

-Roda
+Roda JC

 On 24 January 2023, de Graaf was hired by Roda JC in Eerste Divisie until the end of the 2022–23 season.
 In April 2023, it was announced that his contract would not be extended, and that he would leave at the end of the season.

+He later moved to the United Arab Emirates to become assistant to Alfred Schreuder at Al-Nasr, before returning to the Netherlands to join Cambuur in 2025.
+He left them at the end of the season.